getBoolean/flutter_boolean_template/README.md

 - `melos run flutter_test:pkg` - Run Flutter tests for a specific package.
 - `melos run dart_test:pkg` - Run Dart tests for a specific (Dart only) package.

-### AutoRoute Navigation
+### GoRouter Navigation

-This project uses [AutoRoute](https://pub.dev/packages/auto_route) for navigation and provides some starter boilerplate for adaptive multitab navigation using `AutoAdaptiveRouterScaffold`.
+This project uses [GoRouter](https://pub.dev/packages/go_router) for navigation and provides some starter boilerplate for adaptive multitab navigation using `ResponsiveScaffold`.

-- For the AppBar title to be updated when the route changes, the `RoutePage` must be a `StatefulWidget` and use the `AutoUpdateTitleStateMixin<T extends State>` mixin.
-This mixin will update the title when the `RoutePage` is pushed.
-- Use `goTo` from the mixin to push new routes instead of the default methods AutoRoute provides.
-  - Unfortunately the route observer does not detect when a page becomes active again after top page was popped.
-As a workaround, this method will call `updateTitle` after the page is popped.
-- Use the `AutoRoute.title` builder in [app_router.dart](lib/src/routing/router/app_router.dart) to
-  customize the AppBar title per route.
-(Required for `NavigationType.bottom`/`NavigationType.drawer`)

 ### ENVied Environment Variables